Education Law: Public K-12

 On an individual level, we place a high priority on client access, providing our education clients with convenient ways to contact our attorneys 24/7.
 The Education Law Team lawyers adjust their schedules to meet the needs of school districts, often working after hours when most school boards meet.
 Always willing to attend hearings, meetings and trainings in person, we also try to identify opportunities to save travel expense by participating virtually using on-line tools and other cost-saving technologies.

-Another emphasis at Bowles Rice is on understanding our clients’ operations.
-This helps us identify issues before they mushroom into legal controversies.
+At Bowles Rice, we understand public education, both in theory and how boards operate practically.
+This helps us identify issues before they turn into legal controversies.
 It also enables our lawyers to offer advice, not in “legalese,” but in practical terms that make sense to our clients.

 Our advice also recognizes the public consequences of our clients’ actions.
 Bowles Rice attorneys advised school districts during the 1990 teachers’ walkout and the 2018 and 2019 school employee work stoppages.
 We filed suit and sat at the table with state leaders to find a path to relieve school boards of billions of dollars in unfunded OPEB liability.
 Our lawyers have been in the thick of contentious school closings, the state’s intervention in troubled school systems, budget cuts, difficult reductions-in-force, the COVID-19 pandemic and the occasional, but challenging, crises in board/superintendent relations.
-These kinds of experiences help us aid school districts with the complex issues they face today.
+These experiences allow us to guide school districts through today’s most complex challenges with clarity, confidence, and forward-looking strategy.

 Articles & Alerts